anjali-deshpande-hub/chronic_kidney_disease/supporting_documents/CKD-data-info-questions.md

 ## Predictor variables (listed under each category) and Questions

+### Questions based on all predictor variables

+1. What factors (include all predictors) predict the likelihood of a patient having Chronic Kidney Disease (CKD)?

 ### Demographic variables

 1. *Age*: The age of the patients ranging from 20 to 90 years.